+VLFBERHT+ | Robotics

 Surgical Robotics

-A medical device company integrates AI-assisted surgical guidance.
-Every proposed instrument trajectory passes sensor consensus (haptic, imaging, force), AOTC hard-stop classification, and PES force translation before the surgeon sees an authorization request.
-The request includes the GQS, adjusted force ceiling, KRS, tissue boundary clearance, and goal drift -- so the surgeon sees exactly how confident the AI is and what physical constraints have been applied before authorizing a single millimeter of instrument advance.
+A medical device company integrating AI-assisted surgical guidance can route every proposed instrument trajectory through Ulfberht's sensor consensus (haptic, imaging, force), hard-stop classification, and safety translation before the surgeon receives an authorization request.
+That request surfaces the AI confidence score, adjusted force ceiling, tissue boundary clearance, and behavioral drift status—so the surgeon can see exactly how confident the AI is and what physical constraints have been applied before authorizing a single millimeter of instrument advance.

 Scenario 02